Skip to content

 LIUUF Advisors

-David Holstein, Unitarian Universalist Congregation of the South Fork.
+David Holstein, Unitarian Universalist Congregation of the South Fork

-Jeanne Keegan-Hoenig, Unitarian Universalist Congregation of the South Fork.
+Jeanne Keegan-Hoenig, Unitarian Universalist Congregation of the South Fork

-Deborah Little, Chair, Unitarian Universalist Fellowship at Stony Brook.
+Deborah Little, Chair, Unitarian Universalist Fellowship at Stony Brook

-James Monnier, Unitarian Universalist Fellowship of Huntington.
+James Monnier, Unitarian Universalist Fellowship of Huntington

-Stephen Burby, Unitarian Universalist Fellowship of Huntington.
+Stephen Burby, Unitarian Universalist Fellowship of Huntington

-What are the seven Unitarian Universalist principles?
+What are the seven Unitarian Universalist values?

-Seven principles
+Seven values

-• Respect for the interdependent web of all existence of which we are a part.
+• Interdependence: We honor the interdependent web of all existence

 How do I apply for a grant?